 Turn on the news or open the latest newspaper and you will see the term probiotic popping up everywhere.
 Until 5 or 10 years ago, you rarely heard the term probiotic, let alone microbiome, but today it is commonly used in everything from television ads to food packaging.
 But do you even know what it means?
-Here is a simple guide all about probiotics; what they are, why you need them and where you can get them in your diet.
+Here is a simple guide all about probiotics; what they are, why you need them, and where you can get them in your diet.

 What are probiotics?

 Probiotics are live bacteria and yeast that are considered good for our health.
-The word probiotic is the compound of two words; pro meaning “in favour of”, and biotic meaning “life”, defining probiotics as life-promoting.
+The word probiotic is the compound of two words; pro meaning “in favor of”, and biotic meaning “life”, defining probiotics as life-promoting.
 The World Health Organization defines a probiotic as any living microorganism that has a health benefit when ingested.
-Probiotics are essentially an army of beneficial bacteria present in the body, specifically the digestive tract, which support general health and wellbeing.
-These friendly bacteria are present in the billions in our body, in fact, our human cells are outnumbered ten to one by bacteria.
+Probiotics are essentially an army of beneficial bacteria present in the body, specifically the digestive tract, which support general health and well-being.
+These friendly bacteria are present in the billions in our bodies, in fact, our human cells are outnumbered ten to one by bacteria.
 There are a variety of different strains of probiotic bacteria, lactobacillus being the most well know, however other strains include bifidobacteria, saccharomyces, streptococcus, and many more which all have vitally important functions in the body.

 Why do we need probiotics?

 Probiotics, or our gut bacteria, make up our body’s microbiome which has many important influences on the body.
-In fact, research continues to show how incredibly interconnected our bodies are to our microbiome, some research even considering our microbiome an organ itself.
+In fact, research continues to show how incredibly interconnected our bodies are to our microbiome, some research even considers our microbiome an organ itself.
 Here are some of the many benefits of a healthy microbiome: